OpenC3/docs.openc3.com/_docs_v5/4_guides/scripting.md

 The open_file_dialog and open_files_dialog methods create a file dialog box so the user can select a single or multiple files.
 The selected file(s) is returned.

-Note: OpenC3 5 has deprecated the save_file_dialog and open_directory_dialog methods. save_file_dialog can be replaced by put_target_file if you want to write a file back to the target. open_directory_dialog doesn't make sense in new architecture so you must request individual files.
+Note: COSMOS 5 has deprecated the save_file_dialog and open_directory_dialog methods. save_file_dialog can be replaced by put_target_file if you want to write a file back to the target. open_directory_dialog doesn't make sense in new architecture so you must request individual files.

 Syntax: